hpi-sam/ask-your-repository-web/README.md

 ## Docu

 You can find more detailed documentation in the [wiki](https://github.com/hpi-sam/ask-your-repository-web/wiki).

+This project is licensed under the terms of the MIT license.